 - Click OK to save.

-- Click the Clinics tab.
-This tab is only visible when using Clinics.
+- On the User Edit window, click the Clinics tab.
+This tab is only visible when Clinics is turned on.

-a.
-Highlight the clinics the user should have access to.
-To select multiple clinics, click and drag, or press Ctrl while clicking
+- Highlight the clinics the user should have access to.
+To select multiple clinics, click and drag, or press Ctrl while clicking.

-Check the Restrict user to only see these clinics box.
+- Check Restrict user to only see these clinics.

 When providers are restricted to clinics, it may affect the available provider options in some areas (e.g. only providers who have access to a clinic are options).
 These areas include:

 - Operatory Setup

 - Payment Plan

 - Pay Splits